pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 Data engineering is the process of designing, building, and maintaining the infrastructure and systems that enable organizations to process, store, and analyze large volumes of data.
 Data engineering is a critical component of any data-driven organization, as it is responsible for ensuring that data is available, accessible, and usable for a variety of purposes, such as business intelligence, analytics, and machine learning.

 > "Data engineering refers to the building of systems to enable the collection and usage of data.
-This data is usually used to enable subsequent analysis and data science; which often involves machine learning.[1][2]
+This data is usually used to enable subsequent analysis and data science; which often involves machine learning.
 Making the data usable usually involves substantial compute and storage, as well as data processing and cleaning."

 https://en.wikipedia.org/wiki/Data_engineering